David-EstradaSD/DavesQuotes/README.md

 * npm start

 ### Lessons Learned
 This app taught me about setting up a project with multi-page domains / path URLs while still maintaining that React effect of "_Single Page Application_".
-This project was built with the assistance of a tutorial through Udemy that taught the _React framework_ ( 48+ hours ).
+This project was built with the assistance of a Udemy course that taught the _React framework_ ( 48+ hours ).